 The H-4 Visa provides that:

 - A dependent can stay in the U.S. as long as the principal H-1B Visa holder is in status.
-If the H-1 of the principal immigrants expires or if the principal is laid-off or terminated from the employment, he or she loses the H-1 visa status and so does the dependent.
+If the H-1B visa of the principal immigrants expires or if the principal is laid-off or terminated from the employment, he or she loses the H-1B visa status and the dependents lose their H-4 derivative status.

 - H-4 permits travel in and out of U.S. as long as the visa is valid.

 - An H-4 Visa holder is not permitted to work in the U.S.